CityOfZion/wallet-connect-sdk/CONTRIBUTING.md

 # Contributing to WalletConnect SDK
 Thanks for contributing to WcSdk :)

-This is a monorepository for WcSdk Core and WcSdk React managed with rush.
+This is a monorepository for WcSdk Core and WcSdk React/Svelte managed with rush.

 ## Setup
 1. Install Rush globally: